Azure/azure-orbital-integration/processor/README.md

-# RT-STPS VM
+# RT-STPS
-This rt-stps virtual machine will be used to process raw binary files from satellites and have PDS files as output.
+This rt-stps will be used to process raw binary files from satellites and have PDS files as output.
 More information about RT-STPS can be found on this link - [NASA DRL](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=69)

-# IPOPP VM
+# IPOPP
 This ipopp virtual machine will be used to process pds files from satellites and have tif/hdf files as output.
 More information about IPOPP can be found on this link - [NASA DRL](https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=68)

+Both processes RT-STPS and IPOPP installed and supported by a single VM instance.

 ## Deploy resources on Azure